User Tools

 Setting up a Print Server

-A Samba print server is basically a member server that shares printers in addition to files.
-Any member server can be set up to be a print server.
-Because I use very small KVM domains (read Virtual Machines) and for redundancy purposes, I prefer to use an additional machine to do the printing.
+A Samba print server is simply a member server that shares printers in addition to files.
+Any member server can serve as a print server.

-A good name for a print server is PS1
+A good hostname for a print server is `PS1`.

-• Then please configure as a member server, but do not add the example shares in the Member Server article to smb.conf
+but do not add the example file shares shown in the file server article to `smb.conf`.

 printing = CUPS